mehhdiii/mehhdiii/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Estimation Problems for Object Tracking
-- 🌱 I’m currently learning Classical ML
+- 🌱 I’m currently learning advanced classical ML algorithms
 - 👯 I’m looking for FYP ideas
 - 🤔 I am looking for help with MATLAB/Simulink for simulating Drones
 - 💬 Ask me to solve problems